 As part of the review an impact statement, draft revised AAQ NEPM and supporting technical documents have been released for public consultation.
 Download these from NEPC.

-The public consultation period for the Impact Statement and draft varied measure is now open.
-Submissions close on 7 August 2019.
+The public consultation period for the Impact Statement and draft varied measure is now closed.

 On 15 December 2015, environment ministers endorsed a National Clean Air Agreement.
 This will deliver actions to reduce air pollution and establish a process for jurisdictions to work cooperatively in addressing emerging air quality issues.
 View the updated work plan under the agreement.